fpoirotte/fpoirotte.github.io/src/index.rst

 You may also check out the various projects I contribute to:

 *   `phpfarm`_

     My custom fork of `Christian Weiske`_'s phpfarm project. phpfarm allows you to run several versions of PHP alongside each other.

 *   `Erebot`_

     A modular IRC bot written in PHP.

 *   `Plop`_

     A user-friendly yet very flexible logging system for PHP applications (compatible with the :psr:`3` logging interface).

 *   `XRL`_

-  An easy-to-use XML-RPC library (both as a client and a server) with a syntax that feels very natural.
+    An easy-to-use XML-RPC library for PHP (both as a client and a server) with a syntax that feels very natural.

     It supports many common XML-RPC extensions and it handles type autoboxing.

 *   `Pssht`_

     A PHP library for building SSH servers with support for various advanced features.

 ..  _`phpfarm`: